advis61/OracleOfDereth/README.md

 It only tracks your own void spells, and will not display other void mage's spells.

 The Corruption blast spell is tracked on 1 target only and is not aware of any splash damage targets.

+If your dot was cast with the destruction proc up, it will be displayed in gold color.

 ### Commands